Jvpjava/osTicket-Ticket-Lifecycle-Lab/README.md

 <p align="center"><img src="images/1.
 DC-2019 ON.png" width="700"></p>

 Turned on Desktop1 windows machine with helpdesk1 credentials.
- - Desktop1 / Helpdesk1 will be used by administrators.
+ - Desktop1 will be used by administrators such as John Doe and Jane Doe.
- - Such as John Doe and Jane Doe
+ - Helpdesk1 credentials will be used by John Doe and Jane Doe.
 <p align="center"><img src="images/1.
 Login to helpdesk1 Domain.png" width="700"></p>
 <p align="center"><img src="images/1. helpdesk1 System Settings.png" width="700"></p>